zabibeau/nightshade-ml/README.md

 This repo contains code and information for a project for CS 5806

 ## Setup Instructions
-1. Install python if you haven't
+1. Install python if you haven't (use any version except for 3.13)
 2. Run `python3 -m venv nightshade_env` in a terminal
 3. Run `source nightshade_env/bin/activate` to activate the venv, and `deactivate` to deactivate it
 4. To install all requirements, run `pip3 install -r requirements.txt`